dhocker/athomeled/README.md

 ### Original Algorithms
 These algorithms were written by the author.

 #### SolidColor
 Fills all pixels with a specified single color.

     solidcolor { r g b | color} [wait=1000.0]

 The wait time (in millisedonds) is how long the color is displayed.

+#### TwoColor
+Alternates pixels between two colors.
+Assume two colors c1 and c2 and a string of LEDs with 4 pixels.
+On the first pass, the pixels will be c1 c2 c1 c2.
+On the sceond pass, the pixels will be c2 c1 c2 c1.
+Even pixels will alternate from c1 to c2 while odd pixels will alternate from c2 to c1.

+    twocolor { r g b | color} { r g b | color} [wait=500.0] [iterations=100]

+The wait time (in milliseconds) is how long to pause between iterations.
+The iterations are how many times to repeat.

 #### ColorFade
 Morphs all pixels from one color to another color over a given period of time.